s0lodolo/whatever/readme.txt

-this just whatever i have on my computer that i wanna give out
+this is just whatever i have that i wanna give out

 TTRDJ are some themes i have for tap tap revenge 3/4